FrontEndFoxes/curriculum/workshop/ch6.md

 Change this line:

-`<SwipeLayout v-for="dog in dogs" :key="dog.id" row="0" col="0" :animationState="swipeLayoutAnimated">
+`<SwipeLayout v-for="dog in dogs" :key="dog.id" row="0" col="0" :animationState="swipeLayoutAnimated">`
-`

 To this:

 `<SwipeLayout v-for="dog in dogs" :key="dog.id" row="0" col="0" :animationState="swipeLayoutAnimated" @swipeLeft="swipeLeftCallback($event)" @swipeRight="swipeRightCallback($event)">`.

-For the moment, this edit will add a callback for left and right swiping gestures, and removing elements from the dogs array as the user disposes of the card.
+For the moment, this edit will add a callback for left and right swiping gestures, removing elements from the dogs array as the user disposes of the card.
 The cards should swipe left and right by now.

 What happens, though, when you swipe more than fifteen times?
 We can add a call to the `next()` method to call the API again for a new set of data, once the old is discarded.
 Edit `next()`: